 - About Us

-The National Fire Prevention Association has published updated requirements to its NFPA 61 standard for preventing fires and dust explosions in agricultural and food processing facilities.
+The National Fire Prevention Association’s NFPA 61 standard for preventing fires and dust explosions in agricultural and food processing facilities went through some revisions.

 NFPA 61 provides guidance on combustion risks in facilities handling, processing, or storing bulk agricultural materials, their by-products, or other agricultural-related dusts and materials.
 Although NFPA standards are not federal law, they become legally binding in local and state municipalities that have adopted them as regulatory code.
 In addition, OSHA can reference NFPA standards when levying fines for unsafe work environments under the General Duty clause.

-The new version of NFPA 61 better aligns with NFPA 652, “Standard on the Fundamentals of Combustible Dust,” to offer clarification on how to determine whether materials present in a process are combustible or explosible.
-This is an important responsibility for the owner or process operator, and needs to be the first step in a risk mitigation plan.
+Now, NFPA 61 better aligns with NFPA 652, “Standard on the Fundamentals of Combustible Dust,” to offer clarification on how to determine whether materials present in a process are combustible or explosible.
+This is an important responsibility for the owner or process operator and needs to be the first step in a combustible dust risk mitigation plan

 The standard also introduces guidance on conducting a Dust Hazard Analysis (DHA).
 If you have a potentially combustible or explosible material in your facility, a DHA is developed to identify and address the risks present.
 NFPA 61 describes the methodology for a DHA and gives an example checklist.
-For facilities with existing equipment, the standard lists a completion date of June 2021.
-For any new process or existing processes being significantly changed, then a DHA must be completed as part of the project.
+For any new process or existing processes being significantly changed, a DHA must be completed as part of the project.

-The process owner responsible for a DHA and mitigation strategy should consider different options for effective risk mitigation.
+The process owner responsible for a DHA and combustible dust mitigation strategy should consider different options for effective risk mitigation.
 These include:

 Some facilities with devastating events looked fastidious on the surface, but ignored dust accumulations on suspended ceilings, light fixtures, or girders.
 If an initial explosion disturbs this dust, it becomes suspended fuel for a secondary, building-wide deflagration.
 Make sure you inspect and periodically clean all surfaces from floor to ceiling, including walls, avoiding accumulations.